 Whatever combination you choose, I can assure you the vegetables will be delicious!

 Use a little olive oil, but do not overdo it, the carrots should all be glistening with oil after you have rubbed them, but they should not sit in little pools of oil.

-- 12 – 16 carrots, depending on size
+- 12 – 16 thin carrots (See note)

 - 1-2 tablespoons olive oil

-- salt and pepper
+- fine sea salt and freshly ground black pepper

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-Give the carrots to a roasting pan that is large enough to hold all the carrots in one single layer.
+- Give the carrots to a roasting pan that is large enough to hold all the carrots in one single layer.

-Cover the dish tightly with foil.
+- Cover the dish tightly with foil.
 Roast the carrots for 10 minutes.

-Sprinkle with parsley and serve hot.
+- Sprinkle with parsley and serve hot as suggested above.